Azure-Samples/hdinsight-java-storm-eventhub/README.md

     The container name is usually the same as the name of the cluster.
 If you used a different default container name when creating the cluster, use the value you specified.

+##Download and install the EventHub component

+1. Download the `storm-eventhubs-1.0.2-jar-with-dependencies.jar from [https://000aarperiscus.blob.core.windows.net/certs/storm-eventhubs-1.0.2-jar-with-dependencies.jar](https://000aarperiscus.blob.core.windows.net/certs/storm-eventhubs-1.0.2-jar-with-dependencies.jar).
+This file contains a spout and bolt component for reading and writing from EventHubs.

+2. Use the following command to register the components in your local maven repository:

+        mvn install:install-file -Dfile=storm-eventhubs-1.0.2-jar-with-dependencies.jar -DgroupId=com.microsoft -DartifactId=eventhubs -Dversion=1.0.2 -Dpackaging=jar

+    Modify the `-Dfile=` parameter to point to the downloaded file location.

+    This command installs the file in the local Maven repository, where it can be found at compile time by Maven.

 ##Confgure and build

 1. Fork & clone the repository so you have a local copy.